Kitchens

 -

-The biggest problem with this machine is the height.
+The only problem with the Kuvings (aside from the fact we wish it was a little cheaper) is its height.
 Standing 19 inches tall, this slow juicer won't fit beneath standard kitchen cabinets.
 You'll have to display it on a kitchen island or store it in parts.
+It also comes with lots of different parts that take a little more effort to clean than parts that can just go in the dishwasher.

 You can find more details in our Kuvings Whole Slow Juicer EVO820 review.